arrivaldo/email-writer-spring-boot/README.md

   - **`*://mail.google.com/*`**: Grants access to Gmail pages to read email content and insert generated replies.

+## Backend
+The backend of this extension is built using **Spring Boot**, a powerful Java-based framework for building web applications and microservices.
+The backend handles the AI-powered email reply generation and tone selection logic.

+The backend is deployed using **Koyeb**, a modern platform for deploying and scaling applications.
+Koyeb provides seamless deployment, automatic scaling, and global load balancing, ensuring the backend is always available and responsive.

 ## Contributing
 We welcome contributions!
 Please follow these steps if you would like to contribute: